texxasrulez/account_details/README.md

-# Account Details Roundcube Plugin #
+# Account Details for Roundcube Plugin #

 Adds tab in Setting for more user info.
 * Identities